 Before you open a savings account online, you may want to shop around to compare multiple account options and features.
 Here are several things to evaluate when deciding which bank account to choose:

 - FDIC insurance.
 You may come across these four letters when opening a savings account online, but what do they really mean?
-Translation: The Federal Deposit Insurance Corporation (FDIC), a government agency, will reimburse depositors up to $250,000 or the maximum allowed by law if an FDIC-insured bank fails.
+Translation: The Federal Deposit Insurance Corporation (FDIC), a government agency, will insure depositors up to $250,000 or the maximum allowed by law if an FDIC-insured bank fails.
 Ask the bank or use the FDIC’s BankFind tool to ensure your money will be protected by FDIC insurance, and you won’t need to worry about a potential financial disaster wiping out your savings.

 - Minimum opening deposit.
 You may be required to deposit at least a certain amount of money to open a savings account online.
 You won’t necessarily need to keep that money in your account after it’s open, but the requirement could still be a nuisance and limit your options.